perlGivesMeNightmares/comp_5450_eeg/README.md

 CD into your project directory and run  ```pip install -r requirements.txt``` You can run ```pip freeze``` to confirm your packages were installed correctly

+## Required Setup
+For space reasons, much of the data is excluded.
+Add the additional data to the data folder.
+You must also drop in an "images" directory with the relevant images.